The Foundational Pose as a Selection Mechanism for the Design of Tool-Wielding Multi-Finger Robotic Hands: Conclusions

 \section{Conclusions}

-This work's primary contribution is the idea that FPs can be used as a selection mechanism for the design of tool-wielding multi-finger robotic hands.
+This work's primary contribution is the idea that we can use \emph{foundational poses (FPs)} as a selection mechanism for the design of tool-wielding multi-finger robotic hands.
 If a hand can reach an FP, it will likely be able to wield the tool in a corresponding manner.
 This is because an FP distills a complex tool-wielding behavior into one pose that captures the working of an underlying tool-hand parallel mechanism.

-We tested this idea in a hand design experiment, for which we developed a sampling-based design optimization framework that uses FPs to constrain the feasible design space.
-The results supported the primary contribution, and showcased the richness of the non-convex, multi-objective hand design problem that could be hard to uncover otherwise.
+We tested this idea in a hand design experiment, for which we developed a sampling-based design optimization framework that uses three FPs we identified to constrain the feasible design space.
+The sampling uses RRT and starts from a hand that reaches all FPs to increase the chance of finding more hands that can reach the FPs.
+We sampled $100,480$ hand designs in total. $10,785$ of them reached all three FPs, and more than $99\%$ of the hands that reached all three FPs successfully wielded the tool, supporting the primary contribution.
+Meanwhile, the resultant performance landscapes unveiled clusters of high-performing designs, the Pareto front, contours, and gradients, which are insights into the non-convex, multi-objective hand design optimization problem that could be hard to uncover with methods that return one ``optimal" design.

 Furthermore, we built a hardware prototype with rigid endoskeleton and soft skin, and had it attempt tool-wielding tasks.
-With even a simple control strategy, the prototype successfully executed the tool-wielding movements and manipulated a piece of clay with non-trivial interaction forces.
+With even open-loop joint position control, the prototype successfully executed the tool-wielding movements and manipulated a piece of clay with non-trivial interaction forces.
 The prototype achieved so even if this work only considered kinematics and statics.
 These results demonstrated our idea's real-world feasibility and potential.
 Lastly, we summarized this work's limitations and future works.
-We aspire to further investigate how the concept of FPs could advance the state-of-the-art of dexterous robotic manipulation.
+We aspire to further investigate how the concept of FPs could advance the state-of-the-art of dexterous manipulation.